SoumyaK4/soumyak4.github.io/baduk/lectures.md

 nav_order: 9
 ---

-Contact for Qweries Regarding Lectures
+## Contact for Qweries Regarding Private Lectures

+### You can check [GoMagic](https://gomagic.org) for some free lectures as well as search on youtube.